 Before the sun has risen, packed safari vehicles head out from the various hotels, lodges and guest houses surrounding the Kruger Park.
-Filled with excited safari goers, open air vehicles enter the Kruger National Park and embark on a tour of the area’s best known for wild life sightings.
+Filled with exciting safari-goers, open-air vehicles enter the Kruger National Park and embark on a tour of the area’s best-known wildlife sightings.
 As the sun begins its ascent, the park comes to life with the sounds of birds and animals beginning their day as guests eagerly look out for the park’s inhabitants.

 When you are planning your adventure to the park, there are a few things to consider.
 There is the fun stuff, like making a list of the animals you want to see and which areas you are hoping to venture to, and then there are the more important things to plan, such as your visas.